Local Regulations

 Required Documentation

-- Lease Agreement: Outlines the terms and conditions of the rental agreement between the landlord and tenant.
+- Lease Agreement: A legally binding document outlining the terms and conditions of the rental agreement.

-- Tenant Move-In/Move-Out Checklist: A detailed checklist used to document the condition of the property before a tenant moves in and after they move out.
+- Move-In/Move-Out Inspection Report: A checklist documenting the condition of the property before and after the tenant's occupancy.

 Inspection Process